k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

 1. To start the manual overrides, click **Actions > Edit Catalog** in the menu bar.
 2. Then click the <img src="../images/bulk_full.png" > icon on the menu bar to view the bulk.
+   * An orange icon indicates that the bulk includes one or more entities.
 3. To **add** a new property:
    * Click the <img src="../images/add.png" alt="plus" style="zoom:85%;" /> icon and populate the **Name**, **Value** and **Notes** fields in the **Edit property** area.
    * Then click the <img src="../images/V_bulk.png" alt="plus" style="zoom:95%;" /> icon to add the new property to the **Common properties list**.